thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Work in Small Batches

 Reducing batch sizes represents a compelling opportunity.
 Following [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law), it reduces lead time and thus time to market, and the Cost of Delay.
 Consequently, as lead time is shortened, feedback is accelerated.
 Because we now have smaller batch sizes, we are less exposed to changes, and as such, we reduce risks because the consequences of an error are much smaller.
 Smaller batch sizes reduce overhead.
 With Continuous Delivery, we can reduce the cost of repetitive transactions caused by many small batches.
-Finally, because feedback is accelerated, we improve efficiencies.
+Finally, because feedback is accelerated, we improve efficiencies (Reinertsen, 2009).

 Large batches inherently lower motivation and urgency.
 It demotivates people by delaying feedback.
 Large batches dilute responsibility.
 Ultimately, it leads to risk avoidance and accordingly disables innovation.
-Finally, large batches attract even larger batches.
+Finally, large batches attract even larger batches (Reinertsen, 2009).

 By splitting work into much smaller chunks that deliver measurable value quickly, we receive essential feedback on the work we are doing so that we can course-correct.
 Continuous Delivery changes the economics of the IT delivery process, making the cost of pushing out small individual changes very low, by reducing the transaction cost, allowing to make many smaller, more frequent changes.
 Obviously, this demands to [*Make All Changes In Small Increments*]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-5-make-all-changes-in-small-increments).